torappinfo/uweb/misc/ebrowser/README.md

   - gr [gredirect index]: global redirection with corresponding index.
 Use the first global redirection url if no argument.
 Disable global redirection with any index out of the range.
   - js [js code] : execute JS code at OS level.
 Note: "javascript:..." is special url and thus works in the current web page, while ":js ..." commands can do any OS operations.
   - nc/uc : No Cookie forwarding/Use Cookie forwarding with global redirection.
-  - nh/uh for No/Use url history.
-  - nj/uj for No/Use external Javascript files.
   - nr/ur for No/Use "redirect.json" for domain redirection.
   - np : no proxy.
   - up [proxyName] : use proxy. privous proxy or the first proxy in proxy.json w/o [proxyName]. ":up" command also disables global and domain redirections, which are not restored by ":np".